steglasaurous/song-overlay/README.md

    | Reconnect on Disconnct  | Checked                     |
    | Actions > Message       | Boombox Websocket Message   |

+2. After adding, the websocket won't automatically connect to the game at first.
+Right-click on it and click "connect" to force it to start connecting.

 ### Audio Trip

 1. In Streamer.bot, under `Servers/Clients` > `Websocket Clients`, add a new websocket client with the following settings: